 If you have bacterial vaginosis, take probiotics daily to help treat and prevent future cases of bacterial vaginosis.
 Probiotics can come in pill or liquid form.
 If you’ve been on an antibiotic, this medication can kill off the good bacteria as well as the bad.
 So replace the good bacteria with probiotics supplements and yogurt.

-A 2003 study found that about 1 ounce of hydrogen peroxide used daily for one week as vaginal irrigation was able to help treat bacterial vaginosis as well as traditional medications.
+A found that about 1 ounce of hydrogen peroxide used daily for one week as vaginal irrigation was able to help treat bacterial vaginosis as well as traditional medications.
 It comes with the advantage of a much lower cost than these medications.
 It also has fewer side effects.

 Essential oils like tea tree oil need to be diluted with a carrier oil such as coconut, sweet almond, or olive oil.
 Choose an oil you know you are not allergic to and mix 5 to 10 drops of tea tree oil in 1 ounce of carrier oil.
 Do not use tea tree oil without mixing it with a carrier oil first as it can burn tender skin.